Third Mithridatic War: Siege of Cyzicus

-The naval campaign
+Naval campaign

 Marcus Marius, having survived the Cyzicus campaign, had taken to the sea.
 Along with Mithridates's admirals Alexandros the Paphlagonian and Dionysios Eunuchos ("the Eunuch"), he was placed in joint command of 50 ships and 10,000 handpicked men, among them, in the words of Mommsen, "the flower of the Roman emigrants."
 Their intention seems to have been to sail east into the Aegean, but Lucullus mounted an attack against them.
 He captured a detachment of 13 ships between the island of Tenedos and the mainland harbor of the Achaeans.
 The main Pontic force, however, had drawn their ships to shore at a site difficult of approach, the small island of Neae between Lemnos and Scyros; Lucullus then sent infantry by land across Neae to their rear, killing many and forcing the rest back to sea.
 Lucullus sunk or captured 32 ships of the royal fleet provided by Mithradates and additional transport vessels.
 Dionysios committed suicide, but Alexandros was captured and held for display in Lucullus's anticipated triumph.
 Among the dead were a number of men who had been on Sulla's proscription lists.
 Marius at first escaped, possibly from a sinking ship, since he was later found ashore taking refuge in a cave.

 Like Sertorius himself, Marius at some point had lost an eye; when Lucullus gave the order to track down enemy survivors, he specified that no one-eyed men should be killed, so that he could personally oversee the renegade's death: "Lucullus wished Marius to die under the most shameful insults."
 Orosius reports that he atoned for his rebellious spirit with penalties he earned.

 While Lucullus and Cotta prepared to invade Pontus, Mithridates gained control of the strategically important city of Heraclea Pontica and garrisoned it with 4,000 men.
 Hearing of the situation at Heraclea, Lucullus and Cotta decided that Cotta would march on Heraclea while Lucullus would move through the Galatian highlands and invade Pontus from there.

-Lucullus's invasion and conquest of Pontus 71–69 BC
+Lucullus's invasion and conquest of Pontus, 71–69 BC

 In 72 BC, while Cotta moved against Heraclea and Triarius managed naval affairs, Lucullus marched his army through Galatia and into Pontus.
 The Galatians were only too happy to supply the Romans because they detested Mithridates.
 They were keen to see the Roman legions pass through Galatia without plundering it.
 Once Lucullus was in the Pontic heartland and he let his troops plunder the rich and fertile area.
 Mithridates could do nothing to stop the despoiling of his lands for he had to rebuild his army.
 He eventually assembled 40,000 men (4,000 cavalry) near Cabira and waited for Lucullus.